 For the most part, childhood cancer, unlike some adult cancers, is not preventable.
 No one has actually found the cause.
 Many people chalk it up to a cell division lotto where a single cell divides incorrectly during the normal process of cell division that takes place millions and millions of times in a child every day.
 The National Cancer Institute (NCI) explains it this way, “Environmental causes of childhood cancer have long been suspected by many scientists but have been difficult to pin down, partly because cancer in children is rare and because it is difficult to identify past exposure levels in children, particularly during potentially important periods such as pregnancy or even prior to conception.
 In addition, each of the distinctive types of childhood cancers develops differently—with a potentially wide variety of causes and a unique clinical course in terms of age, race, gender, and many other factors.”

-For the purposes of this study, we will follow an average group of 36 kids, ages 5 days old to 15 years, who were diagnosed today.
-Thirty six kids in the United States are diagnosed each every day of the year.
+For the purposes of this study, we will follow an average group of 43 kids, ages 5 days old to 15 years, who were diagnosed today.
+Forty three kids in the United States are diagnosed each every day of the year.
 Using known statistics, we will look into their future for the next thirty years of their lives.

-Six to eight of our study group may have brain tumors.
+Nine to eleven of our study group may have brain tumors.
 NCI reported that the most common solid tumors are brain tumors such as gliomas and medulloblastomas.
 Brain tumors are the most difficult to cure.
 Radiation to a child’s brain can significantly damage cognitive function, or if radiation is given at a very young age, limiting the ability to read, do basic math, tell time or even talk.
-DIPG* which kills 99% of its mostly five to nine year old victims, will claim one of this group of 36.
+DIPG* which kills 99% of its mostly five to nine year old victims, will claim one of this group of 43.
 The average survival is only nine to ten months from diagnosis.

-Eight to ten children may have other solid tumors know as neuroblastomas (attached to the nervous system), Wilms tumors (kidney), and sarcomas such as rhabdomyosarcoma (soft tissue, muscle), Ewings sarcoma, and osteosarcoma (bone) which is less common.
+Ten to twelve children may have other solid tumors know as neuroblastomas (attached to the nervous system), Wilms tumors (kidney), and sarcomas such as rhabdomyosarcoma (soft tissue, muscle), Ewings sarcoma, and osteosarcoma (bone) which is less common.

 Dana-Farber Cancer Institute lists 42 types of childhood cancer.
 With genomic sequencing, more and more subtypes for these 42 cancers are being discovered every day.
 With personalized treatments using subtypes, our oncologists are dealing with a new era of cancer treatment.
 The remaining number of our “Survivor Tribe” could easily have any of the 20 other cancers not mentioned so far.